CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 **Known limitations:**

 - 🚫 `no_weapon` remains the hardest class (mAP@50 = 0.689) — the diversity of real-life items that can be mistaken for weapons is effectively unbounded
+- 🎯 Overall Recall is **0.800**: roughly **one in five** annotated instances is still missed, and Fig. 10 shows genuine weapons are occasionally absorbed into the `no_weapon` class
 - 🔍 Small-object metrics carry the largest seed variance (std up to ~0.015), an inherent consequence of the smaller number of small instances
+- 🎬 A substantial share of the training data comes from **YouTube video, including action films and staged tutorial/range footage**.
+Cinematic and instructional weapon handling is not distributed like real incident footage, so performance on genuine CCTV may differ from the numbers reported here
 - 🌒 Like all RGB-only detectors, performance is bounded by what is visible: fully concealed weapons are out of scope for this modality
+- 🌍 Zero-shot external results (0.776–0.805 mAP@50) are strong but measured on three datasets only, all in the same broad domain

 **Future directions (paper — Section VI):**